C4TB/PSORT/README.md

 <img src='./Images/PSORT schematic 04-07-25 cropped.png'>

 ## Repository contents
-In order to reproduce the analyses in this paper you will need to download the RNA-Seq data and clinical data from ArrayExpress (see link above) You will also need the supplementary data from the paper, including: the ICA factor loadings, metagenes and most aligned features; the WGCNA module genes and eigengenes.
-Some of this data is also available in this repository in the following directory: Cell_Type_Correlations/paper_data
+In order to reproduce the analyses in this paper you will need to download the RNA-Seq data and clinical data from ArrayExpress (see link above).
+You will also need the supplementary data from the paper.
+Predicted cell type fractions from single cell deconvolution analysis are also available in this repository in the following directory: Cell_Type_Correlations/paper_data

 This repository contains several R scripts and workbooks which cover the core analyses in this paper.
 These are oraganised into several directories and below we provide details about which scripts and workbooks correspond to which figures in the paper.
 Rows in the table below marked as preliminary analyses should be run before those for generating figures.